Oxsomi/core3/docs/graphics_api.md

 ### Used functions and obtained

 - Obtained through createBuffer and createBufferData from GraphicsDeviceRef.
-- Used in GPUBufferRef's markDirty, as vertex/index/indirect buffer for commands such as draw/drawIndirect/drawIndirectCount/dispatchIndirectCount, shaders if the resource is readable/writable (through transitions), copy and clear buffer operations.
+- Used in DeviceBufferRef's markDirty, as vertex/index/indirect buffer for commands such as draw/drawIndirect/drawIndirectCount/dispatchIndirectCount, shaders if the resource is readable/writable (through transitions), copy and clear buffer operations.

 ## Commands